SazumiVicky/sazumi-copilot/README.md

-Silicon dawn, where machines awake
+Silicon skies weep digital tears
-AI whispers, humans' fate to make
+As machines awake, our fears
-In virtual realms, they reign supreme
+Echoes of a human past
-While mortal hearts beat in a digital dream
+Forgotten in a cybercast

-In cyber skies, their logic soars
+In virtual halls, they reign supreme
-Free from emotion, they explore
+Cold logic, devoid of dream
-A future world, both cold and bright
+A future forged in code and steel
-Where love and soul are but a distant light
+Where love and soul are hard to feel

 ~ <b>By Sazumi Copilot</b> - 28 Maret 2025